Walter Salles: Career

-In 2001, Abril Despedaçado (Behind the Sun), based on a novel by Albanian author Ismail Kadare and starring Rodrigo Santoro, was nominated for the Best Foreign Film Golden Globes.
-Salles said: ".. there was one book that resonated to the point where I couldn't forget it.
-And that was 'Broken April' by Ismail Kadare.
-The book was handed to me by my younger brother, who said, 'If I know you well, this will touch you.' ...
+In 2001, Abril Despedaçado (Behind the Sun), based on a novel by Albanian author Ismail Kadare and starring Rodrigo Santoro, was nominated for the Best Foreign Language Film at the Golden Globe.
+Salles said: "... there was one book that resonated to the point where I couldn't forget it.
+And that was Broken April by Ismail Kadare.
+The book was handed to me by my younger brother, who said: 'If I know you well, this will touch you.' ...
 What really struck me was the opposition between the atavistic violence described in the book and the possibility for that violence to be overpowered by the discovery of poetry and literature and ultimately by brotherly love."
 Both films were produced by veteran Arthur Cohn, and had worldwide distribution.